ilonayoyoo/Statistical-Hypothesis-Testing/README.md

 Null Hypothesis, H0A: There is no significant increase in the mean accuracy of decision-making under stress between the two groups.

 Alternative Hypothesis, H1A: There is a significant increase in the mean accuracy of decision-making under stress between the two groups:

-   H0A:μT−μC≤0
+   _H0A_: _μT_ − _μC_ ≤ 0
-   H1A:μT−μC>0 Where:
+   _H1A_ : _μT_ − _μC_ > 0 _Where_ :
-   μT: The mean accuracy of decision-making under stress for firefighters who practice regular mindfulness meditation.
+   _μT_ : The mean accuracy of decision-making under stress for firefighters who practice regular mindfulness meditation.
-   μC: The mean accuracy of decision-making under stress for firefighters who do not practice regular mindfulness meditation.
+   _μC_ : The mean accuracy of decision-making under stress for firefighters who do not practice regular mindfulness meditation.

 #### Research Question 2: Relative to firefighters who do not practice mindfulness meditation, would the mindfulness meditation program lead to a better decision-making reaction time under stress among firefighters?
 (Refer to Operational Procedures for detailed information on how variables are measured)

 Null Hypothesis, H0B: The mean reaction time under stress of emergency responders who practise regular mindfulness meditation is not significantly faster than those who do not.
-Alternative Hypothesis, H1B: The mean reaction time under stress of emergency responders who practice regular mindfulness meditation is significantly faster than those who do not.
+Alternative Hypothesis, H1B: The mean reaction time under stress of emergency responders who practice regular mindfulness meditation is significantly faster than those who do not

-H0B:гT−гC≤0
+_H0B_:гT−гC≤0
-H1B:гT−гC>0 Where:
+_H1B_:гT−гC>0 Where:
-гT: The mean reaction time under stress for firefighters who practice regular mindfulness meditation.
+_гT_: The mean reaction time under stress for firefighters who practice regular mindfulness meditation.
-гC: The mean reaction time under stress for firefighters who do not practice regular mindfulness meditation.
+_гC_: The mean reaction time under stress for firefighters who do not practice regular mindfulness meditation.

 #### Research question 3: Relative to firefighters who do not practice mindfulness meditation, would one mindfulness meditation program lead to better sleep quality among firefighters?
 (Refer to Operational Procedures for detailed information on how variables are measured)